+Note: The two-port 10-Gb/s copper Ethernet I/O personality module is not supported in a single SP configuration.

-- Optional four-port 1-Gb/s copper Ethernet I/O personality module - Two (RJ-45) LAN connectors (labeled with a network management symbol and a wrench symbol)
+• Two (RJ-45) LAN connectors (labeled with a network management symbol and a wrench symbol)

 Note: The RJ-45 LAN connector with a wrench symbol is not used at this time.